 HOARDING IS TREATABLE AND COVERED BY INSURANCE

 Click on the photo below to watch a video about Dr. Brodsky's treatment of hoarding.
 If you want to know if you or someone else has Hoarding Disorder email a question or arrange a free consultation.
 If you feel ready to start, make an appointment online or call 212-726-2390.
-Virtual teletherapy and in-person sessions are available in New York and New Jersey.
+In-person sessions are available in New York and New Jersey.
 Virtual teletherapy sessions are available nationwide in 36 states for hoarding and OCD from Columbus, Ohio to Charlotte, North Carolina.
 If you're a family member of a hoarder who is resistant to therapy, then we can meet with you instead to help you deal with it, take back your life, and encourage the hoarder to consider therapy.

 Hoarding is a form of OCD that affects millions of people.
 The hoarder has excessive stress in discarding belongings.
 There are many reasons people hoard.
 They might attach sentimental importance to trivial objects and feel discarding them would be equivalent to making an entire era of their lives meaningless, or make an important person as if they never existed.
 They might think they'll suddenly need the item at some point "just in case" (e.g., expired financial or legal papers, receipts).

 Hoarders are not "just sloppy," "disorganized," "lazy," or "stupid."
 In fact, the opposite is true.
 Most hoarders have above-average intelligence.
 They are perfectionists who have impossibly high standards of organization which overwhelm them so they can't get started putting things away.
 Their home might look like a mess to outsiders, but they know where everything is.
 Hence their unwillingness for anyone to move their belongings.
 Click to watch a video of Dr. Brodsky on hoarding.
 Or email a question to Dr. Brodsky.